VinitKumar01/2025-Daily-Code-Logs/README.md

 25-9-2025 || Learnt basics of Go like packages etc.

 26-9-2025 || Learnt more about datatypes in Go like collections, slices, maps etc. Also learnt if-else, for loop, switch-case etc.

+27-9-2025 || Learnt about pointers, type deceleration, creating custom packages etc. in Go, also solved some dsa questions.